-- (j) Provide common use toilet facilities with toilet paper and holders or dispensers.
-Also provide disposal containers with lids. - (k) Do not allow obstruction of the path or access to a toilet room.
-If access is through another room, that room must not be lockable. - (13) Portable toilets, chemical toilets and privies. - (a) The location and construction of privies must conform to Oregon Department of Environmental Quality standards. - (b) Privies must be at least 100 feet from any living area or any facility where food is prepared or served. - (c) Portable toilets and privies must have adequate lighting. - (d) When in use, service portable and chemical toilets at least weekly or often enough to keep them from becoming a health hazard.
-Clean portable toilets, chemical toilets and privies at least daily. - (14) Sewage disposal and plumbing. - (a) Connect the sewer lines from the labor housing and related facilities to a community sewer system, a septic tank with subsurface disposal of the effluent, pit type privies or other sanitary means conforming to Department of Environmental Quality standards. - (b) Install all plumbing in labor housing and related facilities to comply with Department of Environmental Quality standards and the Oregon state building code. - (15) Garbage and refuse disposal outside of buildings.
+- (13) Portable toilets, chemical toilets and privies. - (a) The location and construction of privies must conform to Oregon Department of Environmental Quality standards. - (b) Privies must be at least 100 [between 50 and 200] feet from any living area or any facility where food is prepared or served. - (c) Portable toilets and privies must have adequate lighting [either direct or indirect from an outside source]. - (d) When in use, service portable and chemical toilets at least weekly or often enough to keep them from becoming a health hazard.
+Clean portable toilets, chemical toilets and privies at least daily.

-NOTE: Recyclable material is not garbage or refuse referred to in this section (15).

-- (a) Keep refuse and garbage containers clean and in good repair. - (b) Provide at least one 30-gallon or larger container per 15 occupants.
-Containers must be inside the housing site area and accessible to all occupants. - (c) Empty garbage bins and dumpsters at least weekly during use, but always before they become a health hazard or full enough to interfere with full closing of the lid.

-- (d) Empty common use cans and portable containers into a bin or dumpster, when full or twice weekly whichever is more frequent.
+- (14) Sewage disposal and plumbing. - (a) Connect the sewer lines from the labor housing and related facilities to a community sewer system, a septic tank with subsurface disposal of the effluent, pit type privies or other sanitary means conforming to Department of Environmental Quality standards. - (b) Install all plumbing in labor housing and related facilities to comply with Department of Environmental Quality standards and the Oregon state building code. - (15) Garbage and refuse disposal outside of buildings. - NOTE: Recyclable material is not garbage or refuse referred to in this section (15). - [(a) Store all refuse and garbage in watertight containers that keep flies and rodents out.] - ([b]a) Keep refuse and garbage containers clean and in good repair. - ([e]b) Provide at least one 30-gallon or larger container per 15 occupants.
+Containers must be [accessible to all occupants and never outside of the housing site] inside the housing site area and accessible to all occupants. - ([d]c) Empty [common] garbage [and refuse containers at least once a week or when full] bins and dumpsters at least weekly during use, but always before they become a health hazard or full enough to interfere with full closing of the lid. - (d) Empty common use cans and portable containers into a bin or dumpster, when full or twice weekly whichever is more frequent.
 Do not allow garbage on the ground. - (e) Keep all refuse and garbage containers covered and the garbage storage area clean to control flies and rodents. - (f) Do not burn any food, garbage or wet refuse. - (g) Dispose of garbage and refuse according to Department of Environmental Quality standards that govern the disposal of garbage, refuse and other solid wastes.